The 15 Best Characters from Beetlejuice

 Adam is the husband of Barbara, before the couple drowned in a car accident, this polite young man owned and operates the Maitland Hardware Store in Winter River, Connecticut.
 Adam seems open excited about his new life and is quick to realise how much fun it would be to be a ghost haunting their old home.
 The Deetz’s are a brash, New York family who clash quite considerably with Adam and Barbara’s sensibilities, and the haunting seems like a good way of getting rid of the family.

 Lydia Deetz (Winona Ryder)

 Lydia is the daughter of Charles Deetz and the stepdaughter of Delia.
 Like most young angsty teens, Lydia feels isolated and misunderstood.
 This is highlighted through her use of goth styled dark cloths and makeup.
 Having lost her mother at a young age, Lydia feels as if she is missing a maternal influence in her life, something she does not get from her self-obsessed stepmother.
 She finds kinship in the Maitland’s and is unfazed by the revelation of them being ghosts.
-As he put it “I too am strange and unusual!”.
-Lydia is befriended by Beetlejuice who convinces the young girl to marry him to save the afterlives of Maitland’s.
-Luckily for Lydia, the Maitland’s manage to send Beetlejuice back to the afterlife before the marriage ceremony ended.
-After the Maitland haunting Lydia seems happily adjusted to het new life, with her family and spirited friends.
+As she puts it “I too am strange and unusual!”.
+Lydia is befriended by Beetlejuice who convinces the young girl to marry him to save the afterlives of Maitlands.
+Luckily for Lydia, the Maitlands manage to send Beetlejuice back to the afterlife before the marriage ceremony ended.
+After the Maitland haunting, Lydia seems happily adjusted to a new life with family and her spirited friends.

 Beetlejuice (Michael Keaton)